-APDA is here to help you live your best life with PD.
+APDA is here to help you to live well with Parkinson's disease (PD).
 The APDA network provides information and referrals, education and support programs, health and wellness activities, and events to facilitate a better quality of life for the PD community.
-Search the APDA website by state to connect to an Information & Referral (I&R) Center or APDA Chapter in your community at: apdaparkinson.org/community/ or (800) 223-2732.
+Search the APDA website by state to connect to an APDA Chapter or Information & Referral Center in your community at: